neelotpalnag/senic-os/README.rst

-senicOS -- The Senic Linux distribution
+SenicOS -- The Senic Linux distribution
 =======================================

-Well, first of all, admittedly "senicOS" is a bit of a mouthful - it's not actually a custom operating system, but simply a `yocto <https://www.yoctoproject.org/>`_ based **linux distribution**.
+Well, first of all, admittedly "SenicOS" is a bit of a mouthful - it's not actually a custom operating system, but simply a `yocto <https://www.yoctoproject.org/>`_ based **linux distribution**.

 You can `find the sources on github <https://github.com/getsenic/senic-os>`_.

-Building senicOS on a remote host
+Building SenicOS on a remote host
 ---------------------------------

 The ``Makefile`` supports both running locally on a suitable Linux machine that is able to build the OS as well as running the checkout on a non-Linux machine (typically macos or FreeBSD) and control the actual building on a remote host.